More at rubyonrails.org:

 end

-Consider, for example, the previous example where the PictureFile model needs to delete a file after the corresponding record is destroyed.
-If anything raises an exception after the after_destroy callback is called and the transaction rolls back, the file will have been deleted and the model will be left in an inconsistent state.
+If anything raises an exception after the after_destroy callback is called and the transaction rolls back, then the file will have been deleted and the model will be left in an inconsistent state.
 For example, suppose that picture_file_2 in the code below is not valid and the save! method raises an error.

 PictureFile.transaction do